 HM: I’ve been thinking a lot about what it means to be civilized.
 And if you think about an uncivilized people like sub-Saharan Africans, for thousands of years, they really didn’t create very much.
 Whereas, if you compare them to a civilized people like Europeans, and you look at what all we did — our music, our philosophy, our buildings, our architecture, our science, our government, all of these things — we created so much.
 Creativity is really the distinguishing thing between being a civilized people and an uncivilized people.

-HM: And so yeah, to be vain, to take the time to very consciously present in your haircut or the clothing that you wear — these are in fact expressions of culture, and your hairstyle is a form of culture, and the way you speak even is a form of self-expression, and that’s part of what it means to be cultured and to be civilized, which is an important part of what it means to be a European.
+HM: And so to be vain, to take the time to very consciously present in your haircut or the clothing that you wear — these are in fact expressions of culture.
+Your hairstyle is a form of culture, and the way you speak even is a form of self-expression, and that’s part of what it means to be cultured and to be civilized, which is an important part of what it means to be a European.